mehmetteren/AMTOSPO/README.md

-TODO:
+TODO:<br >
-xml or weblink choice
+xml or weblink choice<br >
-get sourcecode from weblink implementation do you want to choose between songs or do you want the program to ask you to choose between songs only if there are songs with identical names
+get sourcecode from weblink implementation<br >
+do you want to choose between songs or do you want <br >
+the program to ask you to choose between songs<br >
+only if there are songs with identical names<br >
-3,4,5 matches for each song?
+3,4,5 matches for each song?<br >

 #### The programmer of the original app says these: ####